 More details about ski mountaineering tours in Ötztal: https://www.oetztal.com/skitouren

-Getting thereObergurgl-Hochgurgl is located in the western part of Austria in the state of TYROL, in a southern side valley of the Inn valley - the ÖTZTAL.
-For your arrival by car you plan the best route from your home town with the route planner online: https://www.google.at/maps
+By roadObergurgl-Hochgurgl is located in the western part of Austria in the state TYROL, in a southern side valley of the Inn valley - the ÖTZTAL.
+For your arrival by car, you can plan the best route from your home town with the route planner online at https://www.google.at/maps

 ParkingIn Obergurgl-Hochgurgl the following parking facilities are available: